DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 a random direction at the shading point using the cosine-weighted hemispherical distribution, casts a ray in this direction and repeats the process at the new location.

-The shader starts with reading the sample attributes from the G-buffer and reconstructing the world space position of the current sample using the inverse view-projection matrix:
+The shader starts with reading the sample attributes from the G-buffer and reconstructing the world-space position of the current sample using the inverse view-projection matrix:

 ```hlsl